Top 50+ Competitions for High School Students in 2025

 1. John Locke Institute Competition

 The John Locke Institute is a unique essay competition for high schoolers.
 The top prize is one of the most exciting writing awards for high schoolers in the country.
-Participants can select one of three prompts to address in a 2,000-word essay.
-The prompts change from year to year but always relate to philosophy, politics, history, law, theology, economics, or psychology.
+Tackle topics like philosophy, politics, or psychology in a 2,000-word essay.
+Think deeply and write boldly.

 2. The Adroit Prizes for Poetry and Prose